rgfortune/terraform-basic-vpc-module/README.md

 #### Description:

-Creates a VPC with a public and private subnet in each availability zone.
+Creates a VPC with a public and private subnets in each availability zone.

 #### Example Usage: